I'll (manga): The team

-Position – Point Guard.
-Joins the Kouzu basketball club to prove his independence from his domineering father and star player older brother, as well as to meet Tachibana Akane's challenge.
-Very serious about his playing, he tends to skip classes in order to sleep on the roof of the school.
+Position: Point Guard.
+He joins the Kouzu basketball club to prove his independence from his domineering father and star player older brother, as well as to meet Tachibana Akane's challenge.
+He is very serious about his playing, but tends to skip classes in order to sleep on the roof of the school.
 He lives by himself after his father kicked him out of the house for not going to the school he coached at.
 He is a 'thoroughbred' player, constantly getting better and extremely dangerous on the courts in every aspect.